 WireGuard can use any “high” port (above the ones restricted on modern operating systems), but its default is 51820/UDP.

-Is WireGuard Better Than OpenVPN?
+Is WireGuard better than OpenVPN?

-Depends on your needs.
+Yes, in most cases WireGuard is better than OpenVPN.
 WireGuard is simpler, faster, and easier to set up than OpenVPN, but some devices don’t work with it yet.
 For example, if you have an older router that you’re using for a router-based VPN, you might have to stick with OpenVPN.